 When is the first mortgage payment due?

 The due date for your initial mortgage payment depends on the closing date, and it’s usually more than 30 days away.
-Typically, you can estimate it by adding a month to the closing date, then figure your payment will be due on the first day of the following month.
+Typically, you can estimate it by adding a month to the closing date and then figuring your payment will be due on the first day of the following month.

 How to prepare for your first mortgage payment

 Amid closing and moving costs, you may find that coming up with your first mortgage payment on a new home within the same pay period will be a financial squeeze.
-To prepare for several large expenses at once, having a look at your household budget (or creating one, if you don’t have one yet) can be helpful.
+To help there, we have a few tips you can use before your first mortgage due date:

-Timing your closing date can also help with financial stress.
-If you’re able, schedule your closing to coincide with the end of your rental lease or close in time to the sale of your existing home.
-This way, you can minimize the juggling of rent and mortgage payments.
+- Time your closing date strategically.
+If possible, schedule your closing to coincide with the end of your rental lease or in time with the sale of your existing home.
+This way, you can minimize the juggling of overlapping rent and mortgage payments.

-Additionally, you may want to trim back discretionary spending for a while.
-Eating out, clothing purchases, entertainment costs, and other non-essentials can be pared back or put on hold while you prioritize your new home and the expenses that go with it.
+- Trim back discretionary spending.
+Pare down on eating out, clothing purchases, entertainment costs and other non-essentials while you prioritize your new home and the expenses that go with it.

 Factors that impact your mortgage payment timeline

-Your first payment may be impacted by the date of your closing.
+Your closing date might impact your first mortgage payment.
 If you close late in the month, you may prepay the tail end of that month’s mortgage payment at closing.
-This will also push forward your first payment due date with the mortgage company, as in the scenario mentioned above.
+This will push your first mortgage due date forward.

 Making early payments may also impact your payment due date.
 Many banks allow you to make biweekly payments or early monthly payments toward your mortgage loan, though you may incur a fee for doing so.